CMHA Kelowna has been housing vulnerable people in Kelowna for more than twenty years.

 Youth Services (In Partnership with A Way Home Canada)

-We have two streams of service available for youth aged 16-24 who are experiencing, or are at risk of experiencing homelessness: Rapid Rehousing and Housing First for Youth.
+Housing options for youth aged 16-24 who are experiencing, or are at risk of experiencing homelessness.
 These services are designed to support youth with finding and maintaining housing that is safe, affordable, and appropriate, as well as provide youth with supports that focus on wellness and social inclusion.